Miniature painting is a delicate and painstaking craft requiring great skill, precision, finesse and restraint.

 Various natural colors are obtained from different rocks.
 These are further processed to form usable colors.

-Colors are often mixed in shell, since there surface is smooth; they don’t react and also do not absorb the color.
+Colors are often mixed in shell, since their surface is smooth; they don’t react and also do not absorb the color.

 Mixed/extracted colours are stored and used out of a shell.